 TCF stands for "Transparency and Consent Framework" of the IAB Europe.
 It is the only DSGVO-compliant consent solution for setting values in the Internet user's browser that was developed by the industry for the industry and - ultimately due to Google joining - corresponds to a de facto industry standard.
 See more at: https://iabeurope.eu/transparency-consent-framework/

-The most important browser Google Chrome (market share: 68.32 %, as of 05/2021) is expected to block the setting of third-party cookies, which was used to track website visitors, from mid-2023.
-In the future, third-party data can no longer be purchased.
+The most important browser Google Chrome (market share: 68.32 %, as of 05/2021) is expected to block the setting of third-party cookies, which was used to track website visitors, expected in mid of 2024 In the future, third-party data can no longer be purchased.
 However, this will not change anything for Pinpoll customers.
 On the contrary: some areas of our products will even be improved.

 For those who do not collect data about their website visitors yet, this will become even more important in the future.
 With Pinpoll Tools this can be done in a playful way.
 How exactly this works is described in more detail in in this article in Pinpoll Magazine.